Free software movement: Philosophy

-Members of the free software movement believe that all users of software should have the freedoms listed in The Free Software Definition.
-Many of them hold that: it is immoral to prohibit or prevent people from exercising these freedoms; these freedoms are required to create a decent society where software users can help each other; and they are necessary to have control over their computers.

-Some free software users and programmers do not believe that proprietary software is strictly immoral, citing an increased profitability in the business models available for proprietary software or technical features and convenience as their reasons.
+Members of the Free Software Movement believe that all software users should have the freedoms listed in The Free Software Definition.
+Members hold the belief that it is immoral to prohibit or prevent people from exercising these freedoms, and that they are required in creating a community where software users can help each other and have control over their technology.
+Regarding proprietary software, some believe that it is not strictly immoral, citing increased profitability in the business models available for proprietary software, along with technical features and convenience.

-The Free Software Foundation also believes all software needs free documentation, in particular because conscientious programmers should be able to update manuals to reflect modification that they made to the software, but deems the freedom to modify less important for other types of written works.
-Within the free software movement, the FLOSS Manuals foundation specialises on the goal of providing such documentation.
-Members of the free software movement advocate that works which serve a practical purpose should also be free.
+The Free Software Foundation espouses the principle that all software needs free documentation, as programmers should have the ability to update manuals to reflect modifications made to the software.
+Within the movement, the FLOSS Manuals foundation specializes in providing such documentation.

 Actions

 Writing and spreading free software

 The core work of the free software movement is focused on software development.
 The free software movement also rejects proprietary software, refusing to install software that does not give them the freedoms of free software.
 According to Stallman, "The only thing in the software field that is worse than an unauthorised copy of a proprietary program, is an authorised copy of the proprietary program because this does the same harm to its whole community of users, and in addition, usually the developer, the perpetrator of this evil, profits from it."